 Layering Instant Pot Spaghetti Ingredients

-It’s important to add liquid both beneath the dry spaghetti noodles and some on top too.
+It’s important to add liquid not only beneath the dry spaghetti noodles but on top too.
 That puts the pasta between layers of liquid to help everything cook evenly.

-Since I already have 1/2 cup of broth on the bottom from deglazing the pan, I snap 8 ounces of raw spaghetti noodles in half and fan them across the top of the meat, being sure to expose as much pasta surface as I can.
+Since I already have 1/2 cup of the broth on the bottom from deglazing the pan, I snap 8 ounces of raw spaghetti noodles in half and fan them in a cross-cross manner across the top of the meat, being sure to expose as much pasta surface as I can.

 IMPORTANT: Don’t stir the ingredients from here on out.
 Just layer and cook!